TheF1rstPancake/Kvasir/docs/usecases.rst

     After selecting a checkout, Kvasir will look up the merchant associated with the transaction and pull more info from the WePay API.

 Once we have all of this, we can perform the refund.
-If the refund hasn't already been refunded, you will see a blue button in a column titled "Refund."
+If the checkout hasn't already been *fully* refunded, you will see a blue button in a column titled "Refund."
 Clicking on that button will bring up a modal that includes information about the checkout along with two options - full and partial refund.

 .. figure:: images/KvasirRefundModal.png
     :align: center